sfuhrm/capsula/README.md

 * Can build packages for multiple target platforms.
 * Dependencies can be configured for every distribution.

+## How to test package installation

+It is recommended to test the produced package.
+At least the relations/dependencies can be wrong and are not checked by the package building tools.

+The package installation test is at the moment manual because it can be very specific to your package.

+You can use Docker for this very easily.
+Please note that I have replaced the package name to test with a generic bash expression that expands to a
+pattern:

+### Fedora

+    docker run -v$PWD/out:/out fedora yum install -y /out/$(cd out;ls *.noarch.rpm)

+### Debian

+For Debian it is a little more difficult because dependencies require a loaded package index.
+This can be done in one run:

+Latest Debian:

+    docker run -v$PWD/out:/out debian /bin/bash -c "apt-get update; apt-get install /out/$(cd out;ls *_all.deb)"

+Debian Jessie is more complicated.
+First the index needs to be loaded, then the package needs to be installed and then the unmet dependencies need to be fetched:

+    docker run -v$PWD/out:/out debian:8 /bin/bash -c "apt-get update; dpkg -i /out/$(cd out;ls *_all.deb); apt-get install -f --no-install-recommends -y"

 ## TODOs

 The following TODOs are open programming tasks as known for today: